eclipse-zenoh/zenoh-c/README.md

 We hope this convention will help you streamline your memory-safe usage of zenoh, as following it should make looking for leaks trivial: simply search for paths where a value of a `z_owned` type hasn't been passed to a function using `z_move`.

 Functions that simply need to borrow your data will instead take values of the associated `z_X_t` type.
-You may construct them using `z_X_borrow(&val)` (or `z_borrow(val)` with C11).
+You may construct them using `z_X_loan(&val)` (or the `z_loan(val)` generic macro with C11).

 Note that some `z_X_t` typed values can be constructed without needing to `z_borrow` their owned variants.
 This allows you to reduce the amount of copies realized in your program.

 The examples have been written with C11 in mind, using the conventions we encourage you to follow.

 Finally, we strongly advise that you refrain from using structure field that starts with `_`:
-* We try to maintain a common API between `zenoh-c` and [`zenoh-pico`](https://github.com/ZettaScaleLabs/zenoh-pico), such that porting code from one to the other is, ideally, trivial.
+* We try to maintain a common API between `zenoh-c` and [`zenoh-pico`](https://github.com/eclipse-zenoh/zenoh-pico), such that porting code from one to the other is, ideally, trivial.
 However, some types must have distinct representations in either library, meaning that using these representations explicitly will get you in trouble when porting.
 * We reserve the right to change the memory layout of any type which has `_`-prefixed fields, so trying to use them might cause your code to break on updates.